Stamaril Yellow Fever Vaccine Description

-Stamaril is a live, attenuated yellow fever vaccine that contains the active substance Yellow fever virus1 17D-204 strain produced in specified pathogen-free chick embryos.
+Stamaril is a live, attenuated yellow fever vaccine containing the active Yellow fever virus 17D-204 strain produced in specified pathogen-free chick embryos.

 Stamaril vaccination is indicated for active immunization against yellow fever for adults and children aged 9 months and older when traveling to, passing through or living in an endemic area, traveling to any country that requires an International Certificate of Vaccination for entry (which may or may not depend on the previous itinerary), and handling potentially infectious materials (e.g., laboratory personnel).

-Additionally, the CDC says ‘the Yellow fever vaccine has been given to many pregnant women without any apparent adverse effects on the fetus.
-However, since the yellow fever vaccine is a live virus vaccine, it poses a theoretical risk.
+The CDC says, ‘the Yellow fever vaccine has been given to many pregnant women without any apparent adverse effects on the fetus.
+But, since the yellow fever vaccine is a live virus vaccine, it poses a theoretical risk, says the CDC.'

 The yellow fever virus is spread to people by the bite of an infected mosquito.
 Illness ranges from a fever with aches and pains to severe liver disease with bleeding and yellowing skin (jaundice).
 Yellow fever infections are diagnosed based on laboratory testing, a person’s symptoms, and travel history.